vulcancreative/chinwag-go/README.md

 		[I, a], [TV, am, an, as, at, be, ...
 		[Mordecai Ali Van Allen O'Shea]
 	]
-	// contains filtered or unexported fields
+	// contains filtered or unexposed fields
 }

 latin: {